 Rules of Conduct Related to Alcohol and Drugs

-STUDENTS MAY NOT POSSESS, CONSUME, SELL, USE, OR BE IN THE PRESENCE OF ALCOHOLIC BEVERAGES OR NON-MEDICALLY PRESCRIBED DRUGS ON CAMPUS GROUNDS, IN UNIVERSITY BUILDINGS, OR AT UNIVERSITY ACTIVITIES (limited exceptions include some graduate student housing: University Inn, Mars, and Lee Hall, and other university-conducted community / administrative events as cleared by the appropriate administrative officials.)
+UNDERGRADUATE STUDENTS UNDER THE AGE OF 21 MAY NOT POSSESS, CONSUME, SELL, USE, OR BE IN THE PRESENCE OF ALCOHOLIC BEVERAGES.
+NO STUDENT MAY POSSESS NON-MEDICALLY PRESCRIBED DRUGS ON CAMPUS GROUNDS, IN UNIVERSITY BUILDINGS, OR AT UNIVERSITY ACTIVITIES.